scindex/scindex/scindex.md

 ### Section: C99 - Provisional APPLICATION CORE Section
 _A temporary holding section for APPLICATION CORE components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **C9900**: Provisional APPLICATION CORE Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional APPLICATION CORE Section section.

 - **C9999**: Uncategorized APPLICATION CORE Component
   - *Description*: A provisional item for a component in the APPLICATION CORE division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: I - INTERFACES
 *This division covers all components related to interaction with users, devices, or other software systems.*

+### Section: I00 - INTERFACES Summary
+_A high-level summary of the entire INTERFACES division._

+- **I0000**: Overall INTERFACES Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire INTERFACES division.

 ### Section: I01 - Graphical User Interfaces (GUI)
 _Visual interfaces that allow users to interact with the software through graphical icons and visual indicators._

+- **I0100**: Graphical User Interfaces (GUI) Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Graphical User Interfaces (GUI) section.

 - **I0110**: Desktop Application Interfaces
   - *Description*: The native windows and widgets of a desktop operating system's GUI framework.